yselkowitz/flatpak-runtime-scripts/README.md

    runtime (not the one that we're creating here) , and generates more reports in `reports/`. (`tools/generate-app-reports.py`).
-(Improvement would be to use the candidate next build - requires us to pass the runtime data to fedmod rather than have fedmod download it from the Fedora PDC.)
+(Improvement would be to use the candidate next build - requires us to pass the runtime data to fedmod rather than have fedmod download it from Koji.)
  * Copy `flatpak-runtime.new.yaml` to `flatpak-runtime.yaml`

 *Report generation*: if you type `make report` instead then all the above happens